mfrontz/i501-final/README.md

 The app also provides an overview of the recommended vaccinations for young children and links to a CDC website on child vaccinations designed for parents.

-The goal of the app is allow users to explore differences in vaccination rates, which may lead to wanting to learn more, such as:
+The goal of the app is allow users to explore differences in vaccination rates, which may lead them to want to find answers to questions such as:

-- What factors influence differences in vaccination rates?
+- What barriers prevent children from receiving their recommended vaccinations?
 - What happens if children don't receive their recommended vaccinations?
 - How can we ensure more children receive their recommended vaccinations?